 - PUBH 5497: Reproductive Ethics, Rights, and Policies

 - PUBH 5497/ANTH 5377: Global Health & Anthropology

 - PUBH 5497/LAW 7592: Health and Human Rights

 Prepare for Graduation

-- Submit your plan of study to the Graduate School no later than the 4th week of the semester in which you intend to graduate.
-Download a plan of study form for CLAS, Neag, SSW or the School of Law.
-Your plan of study should be:
+In order to graduate with your certificate, you must submit your plan of study by no later than the 4th week of the semester in which you intend to graduate.

 - Apply for graduation during your final semester via the Student Administration System.

 Note: Your plan of study for a graduate certificate in human rights is distinct from the plan of study you will submit for your primary degree program.